-With ample free parking and wide streets centred around the market square, it’s an easy stroll around the town’s book and gift shops and, when you’ve spent a day browsing and shopping, the Glaisnock Cafe offers delicious meals, snacks, tea and real flame-roasted freshly ground coffee in cosy surroundings including vegetarian and gluten-free options.
+With ample free parking and wide streets centred around the market square, it’s an easy stroll around the town’s book and gift shops and, when you’ve spent a day browsing and shopping, the Glaisnock Guest House & Shoots & Leaves Cafe offers delicious meals, snacks, tea and real flame-roasted freshly ground coffee in cosy surroundings a full vegetarian, vegan and gluten-free menu availble.

 As a book-themed cafe, the Glaisnock stocks and sells second-hand books so, if you fancy a little reading with your coffee, you’ll love the Glaisnock.